-Most people need to borrow money at some point in their lives, whether it be for a large purchase, or in the event of an emergency.
+Most people need to borrow money at some point in their lives, whether for a large purchase or in an emergency.
 With so many lenders now on the market, it can be difficult to know who to trust and who will give you the best deals.
-Sometimes the best deals are too good to be true, many scam lenders have appeared in recent years looking to cash in from those needing a loan.
+Sometimes the best deals are too good to be true.
+Many scam lenders have appeared in recent years looking to cash in from those needing a loan.
 Therefore, it’s important to know what you should look for if you want to be sure that you’re borrowing from a responsible and authorised lender.
-This article will highlight the things you need to know about applying for a loan safely, and what you need to look for to avoid borrowing from unauthorised or scam lenders.
+This article will highlight the things you need to know about applying for a loan safely and what you need to look for to avoid borrowing from unauthorised or scam lenders.

 Be Sure They Are FCA Registered

-The most important thing that you should look for when applying for a loan is that the lender is registered with the Financial Conduct Authority (FCA).
-If the lender that you’re considering isn’t on the FCA register then they should be avoided.
-The Financial Conduct Authority is an organisation that is responsible for regulating companies and lenders that offer credit to consumers.
-Without FCA registration, you cannot ensure that a company is offering credit or loans responsibly and legally.
+The most important thing you should look for when applying for a loan is that the lender is registered with the Financial Conduct Authority (FCA).
+If the lender you’re considering isn’t on the FCA register, they should be avoided.
+The Financial Conduct Authority is an organisation responsible for regulating companies and lenders that offer credit to consumers.
+Without FCA registration, you cannot ensure that a company offers credit or loans responsibly and legally.

-As the FCA is responsible for the regulation of financial lenders, any lender that is registered must adhere to the regulations by law.
+As the FCA is responsible for the regulation of financial lenders, any registered lender must adhere to the regulations by law.
 Many rules are set out by the FCA that are in place to protect you as a borrower.
 For example, short-term lenders can never expect you to pay back more than 100% of the total sum that you borrowed.
 This means, if you borrow £1,000, a lender cannot request that you pay more than £2,000 in repayments.
 Also, the interest rate applied to any loan that you take out from an FCA registered lender must not exceed 0.8% per day.
 These regulations are put in place to avoid consumers being caught in the trap of never-ending and increasing debt.
-If the lender that you are considering isn’t following these rules, then avoid them and be sure to report them to the FCA.
+If the lender you are considering isn’t following these rules, avoid them and report them to the FCA.

 Be Aware of Fees

 When looking into a loan, remember that different lenders can charge different fees for setting up a loan.
 Responsible lenders will always make you aware of any fees that you will incur when borrowing upfront before you decide to commit to a loan.
-Always ensure that you are aware of any fees that will be added to your repayments and what these are for before committing to a loan.
-Failing to do so may mean that you are paying back much more than you expected, sometimes you’ll pay a loan set-up fee as well as interest on the loan, so always read the small print and do your research before taking on this financial commitment.
+Likewise, always ensure that you are aware of any fees added to your repayments and what these are for before committing to a loan.
+Failing to do so may mean that you are paying back much more than you expected.
+Sometimes you’ll pay a loan set-up fee as well as interest on the loan, so always read the small print and do your research before taking on this financial commitment.

 Weigh up Your Options